plokhotnyuk/jsoniter-scala/README.md

 - Configurable serialization of strings with escaped UTF-8 characters to support other ASCII based encodings
 - Configurable indenting of output
 - Case classes should be defined as a top-level class or directly inside of another class or object
-- Enums, `BigInt`, `BigDecimal`, `Option` & Scala collections as class fields are supported
+- Enums, `BigInt`, `BigDecimal`, `Option`, Scala collections & arrays as class fields are supported
 - Fields with default values that defined in constrictor are optional, other fields are required (no special annotation required)
-- Fields with default values, empty options & empty collections are not serialized to provide sparse output
+- Fields with default values, empty options & empty collections/arrays are not serialized to provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Need to materialize for all case classes used in nested structures
 - Key names can be overridden by field annotation
 - TODO: generate encoders/decoders recursively from top-level type
-- TODO: support on top-level for collections & values to avoid wrapping to redundant case classes
+- TODO: support on top-level for values, collections & arrays to avoid wrapping to redundant case classes
 - TODO: implicitly resolvable encoders/decoders for field types
 - TODO: efficient specialized immutable list & set for primitive types
 - TODO: fix problems with parsing of minimal ints & longs, and numbers with leading zeros, see details here: https://github.com/json-iterator/java/pull/116/files